sumitssutar/PortfolioProjects/SQL Project Covid Data Exploration/README.md

 # SQL PortfolioProject of Data Exploration on Covid Dataset

-Link to Dataset - https://ourworldindata.org/covid-deaths or you can download above dataset
+Link to Dataset - https://ourworldindata.org/covid-deaths or look above datasets

 From above downloaded dataset, We make two datasets named as 'CovidDeaths' and 'CovidVaccinations' to explore them.